brillout/awesome-react-components/README.md

 _Determine and report measurements of an element_

 - [react-component-queries](https://github.com/ctrlplusb/react-component-queries) - Provide props to your Components based on their Width and/or Height.
-- [react-container-dimensions](https://github.com/okonet/react-container-dimensions) - Wrapper component that detects element resize and passes new dimensions down the tree.
-Based on.
+- [react-container-dimensions](https://github.com/okonet/react-container-dimensions) - Wrapper component that detects element resize.
 - [react-dimensions](https://github.com/digidem/react-dimensions) - React higher-order component to get dimensions of container.
 - [react-height-reporter](https://github.com/berrtech/react-height-reporter) - React component-wrapper detecting height changes of it&#39;s children.
 - [react-height](https://github.com/nkbt/react-height) - Component-wrapper to determine and report children elements height.